I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Italian Vallisneria doesn’t really need any fertilizers for its growth.

-But for the faster growth, you can supplement it with some fertilizers.
+But for faster growth, you can supplement it with some fertilizers.

 Italian Vallisneria can get nutrients through its roots so you should add fertilizers in the form of root fertilizers.